 An MSc degree is completed within 2 years (6 terms) while the average time investment for the completion of a PhD degree is 4 years (12 terms).
 There may be the option of starting as an MSc student and then reclassifying to PhD (earning a PhD degree without a Masters degree).
 The maximum time allotted in this situation is 5 years (15 terms).
 Another option is the Direct Entry PhD for exceptional students who have an average of greater than 85% in their final two years of the undergraduate program, demonstrated research experience, and referrals from professors.

-The graduate program offers tuition support and monthly stipend of around $1,000 as long as minimum requirements are maintained each term.
-An undergraduate degree does now provide any financial or tuition support.
+The graduate program offers tuition support and stipend as long as minimum requirements are maintained each term.
+An undergraduate degree does not provide any financial or tuition support.
 The graduate program is research focused (with some required course work), while an undergraduate program is mainly course based.
 The final requirement of the graduate program is a thesis defense.
 If there is a deficiency in your background relative to your research area, your supervisor may recommend appropriate courses for you to complete.

 Our graduates find employment working in industry for large companies, or small start-up infrastructures.
 They also work in government sectors, hospitals, and laboratories.
 Some graduates go on to other medical programs.
 See our Featured Alumni page.